g1-1-1/scoreposter/README.md

 # scoreposter
-a python script that generates /r/osugame scorepost titles
+a python script that generates /r/osugame scorepost titles and screenshots of score pages.

 ## how to use